GitDev28/grinder-CG/README.md

 <summary>Arch based dependencies</summary>

-## Intall base-devel / libx11 / libxtst / libxrender (Mandatory.
+## Install base-devel / libx11 / libxtst / libxrender (Mandatory.
 You only need to do this once) !!!
 `
 sudo pacman -Sy base-devel libx11 libxtst libxrender
 `